base-link/base/book/introduction.md

    implementations of functions, because it doesn't have all the short operators and requires extra keywords, it is not as concise in this realm as most modern programming languages.
-2. **Esotericism**.
-It is very different from most modern programming languages, and is inspired by our design sense and experiences, which might get in the way of seeing its beauty.
+2. **Esotericness**.
+It is very different from most modern programming languages, and is inspired by our design sense and experiences, which might get in the way of seeing it as a practical alternative.
 3. **Types**.
 While there are a ton of benefits to being statically typed (instead of dynamically typed), it makes it harder to rapid prototype in some cases.
 But perhaps we can add some features of dynamic typing as well, to make it easier to get started.
+And this is a problem with any statically typed language.
+4. **Completeness**.
+It's far from complete at this point.
+While much of the design of the language is complete, we still need to implement a fully working compiler, adn this could be a deterrent to checking it out further.
+5. **Resources**.
+Since it's new, there's almost nothing in terms of resources.
+We've collected some initial docs on how things work, but these could be greatly improved.
+6. **Community**.
+There is not a big community yet, since it is so new, so you won't find a lot of help.
+But this is a problem for anything new.